How Long Does Hot Sauce Last? storage guide

 Acidity level (measured as pH) is the most critical factor in hot sauce preservation.
 The lower the pH, the longer the sauce lasts.
 Bacteria and harmful microorganisms struggle to survive in highly acidic environments, making vinegar-heavy sauces naturally shelf-stable.

-Most commercial hot sauces maintain a pH below 3.8 for optimal preservation.
-Our craft hot sauces are formulated to balance preservation needs with flavor complexity, avoiding the overly vinegary taste that can result from excessive acidity.
+Most commercial hot sauces maintain a pH below 3.9 for optimal preservation.
+Our hot sauces achieve this through multiple acid sources—apple cider vinegar, lime juice, and citric acid—that balance preservation needs with flavor complexity, avoiding the overly vinegary taste that can result from relying on vinegar alone.

 Salt Content: Ancient Preservation Wisdom

 Salt acts as a natural preservative by drawing moisture out of bacterial cells and creating an inhospitable environment for microbial growth.
-Higher-sodium hot sauces typically last longer, though there's a balance between preservation effectiveness and flavor quality.
+Higher-sodium hot sauces typically last longer, though there's a balance between preservation effectiveness and health considerations.

-Understanding traditional preservation methods helps explain why salt remains crucial in modern hot sauce production, even with pasteurization techniques.
+Understanding traditional preservation methods helps explain why salt remains crucial in hot sauce production, even with modern pasteurization techniques.
+The industry standard of 150-200mg sodium per serving serves preservation as much as flavor.

 Capsaicin: Nature's Antimicrobial Agent